U.S. Korea Business Council Staff

 James W. Fatheree - Senior Director, Japan and Korea

-Sonna A. Russo - Manager, Programs, Japan and Korea
+Sonna A. Russo - Program Manager, Japan and Korea

-Julie Yeryung Yang - Manager, Policy and Programs, Japan and Korea
+Julie Yeryung Yang - Senior Manager, Policy and Programs, Japan and Korea

 Yohan Lee- Chief Representative, Seoul

 Senior Vice President, Asia, U.S. Chamber of Commerce

 Tami Overby became vice president for Asia at the U.S. Chamber of Commerce in July 2009.
 As vice president, Overby is responsible for developing, promoting, and executing programs and policies relating to U.S. trade and investment in Asia.
 She works closely with Chamber member companies, business coalitions, AmChams, government leaders, and business executives to achieve their business objectives in this very important part of the world.
 In November 2009, Overby became president of the U.S.-Korea Business Council.